HSF/hsf.github.io/organization/_posts/2019/2019-02-07-coordination.md

     [<span class="underline">hep-software-foundation-google-summer-of-code@googlegroups.com</span>](mailto:hep-software-foundation-google-summer-of-code@googlegroups.com).
   - To contact the admins, use
     [<span class="underline">hsf-gsoc-admin@googlegroups.com</span>](mailto:hsf-gsoc-admin@googlegroups.com).
-  - If Google accept us as an organisation (26 February), do we know how many slots we get?
+  - If Google accepts us as an organisation (26 February), do we know how many slots we get?
       - Not at that time.
 We provide, by 25 March, a min/max number of projects we would like to have (this is when students apply to Google with their projects).
-Google then make an allocation of slots.
+Google then makes an allocation of slots.

 ## HSF/WLCG/OSG Workshop News and Planning